dotnet/docs/docs/csharp/language-reference/keywords/where-generic-type-constraint.md

 :::code language="csharp" source="snippets/GenericWhereConstraints.cs" ID="BaseClass":::

 You use the `default` constraint to specify that your derived class overrides the method without the constraint in your derived class, or explicit interface implementation.
-It is only valid on methods that override base methods, or explicit interface implementations:
+It's only valid on methods that override base methods, or explicit interface implementations:

 :::code language="csharp" source="snippets/GenericWhereConstraints.cs" ID="DerivedClass":::